-Reiterating its conviction that the convening of the Conference would constitute a major contribution by the United Nations towards the achievement of a comprehensive, just and lasting solution to the Arab-Israeli conflict,
+Reiterating once again its conviction that the convening of the Conference would constitute a major contribution by the United Nations towards the achievement of a comprehensive, just and lasting solution to the Arab-Israeli conflict.

-1. Takes note of the reports of the Secretary-General;

-2. Reaffirms its endorsement of the call for convening the International Peace Conference on the Middle East in conformity with the provisions of General Assembly resolution 38/58 C;

-3. Expresses its regret at the negative response of the two Governments and calls upon them to reconsider their position towards the Conference;

-4. Urges all Governments to make additional constructive efforts and to strengthen their political will in order to convene the Conference without delay and for the achievement of its peaceful objectives;

-Ibid., para.
-4.

-5. Requests the Secretary-General, in consultation with the Security Council, to continue his efforts with a view to convening the Conference and to report thereon to the General Assembly not later than 15 March 1985;58

-6. Decides to consider at its fortieth session the report of the Secretary-General on the implementation of the present resolution.
+- 1. Takes note with appreciation of the reports of the Secretary-General; - 2.
+Reaffirms again its endorsement of the call for convening the International Peace Conference on the Middle East in conformity with the provisions of its resolution 38/ 58 C; - 3.
+Stresses the urgent need for additional constructive efforts by all Governments in order to convene the Conference without further delay and for the achievement of its peaceful objectives; - 4.
+Determines that the question of Palestine is the rootcause of the Arab-Israeli conflict in the Middle East; - 5.
+Calls upon the Governments of Israel and the United States of America to reconsider their positions towards the attainment of peace in the Middle East through the convening of the Conference; - 6.
+Requests the Secretary-General, in consultation with the Security Council, to continue his efforts with a view to convening the Conference and to report thereon to the General Assembly not later than 15 March 1986; - 7.
+Decides to consider at its forty-first session the report of the Secretary-General on the implementation of the present resolution.

+77 See A/40/168-S/17014, para.
+3. For the printed text, see Official Records of the Security Council, Fortieth Year, Supplement for January, February and March 1985, document S/17014, para.
+3. 78 A/39/130-S/16409.
+For the printed text, see Official Records of the Security Council, Thirty-ninth Year, Supplement for January, February and March 1984, document S/16409.

-39/50.
-Question of Namibia
+40/97.
+Question of Namibia82